surifirstpin/biplus_documentation/docs/Views.md

  **Show_drill_down_measure** parameter is used to retrieve the data from multiple levels by assigning the true or false condition to the parameter.

 **Drill has different actions for dimensions and measures:**
 - When **drilling on a dimension,** the new query filters on the drilled value.
-For example, if you click on country name it will show the state and branch code assigned to the country.
+For example, if you click on country name it will show the SName assigned to the country.
 ```

 		{